redeathailu/codepath-prework/README.md

     3. Reactions from friends

 App Idea:
+My idea for an app is a restaurant suggestion app.
+It will have the feature to organize restuarnt by preferences such as causaly, cuisine, proximity, allergies, and specific menu items users are looking for.
+I would also like to include a side of the app that suggests new places to users based on their previous choice (like sotify does music).
+I would also like to include a feature that allows user to connect with friends, write comments about items they and even save pictures of their trips there.
+I would see this app as something more between friends the way beReal is compared to a reviewing app like yelp.
 ## Notes

     Navigating through xcode, from the ios side, was a bit confusing at first.
     It took me some time to find the Adjust Editor Options to connect the button and use it as a way to change the background color with each click.

 ## License